Source code for pyampact.symbolicUtils

 [docs] def combineUnisons(col): """ Helper function for the `notes` method.
 Combine consecutive unisons in a given voice.
 Non-first consecutive unisons will be removed. :param col: A pandas Series representing a voice. :return: The same pandas Series with consecutive unisons combined. """ col = col.dropna() return col[(col == 'r') | (col != col.shift(1))]

-def _id_gen(start=1): """ Generate a unique ID for each instance of the Score class.
-This function generates a unique ID for each instance of the Score class by incrementing a counter starting from the provided start value.
+[docs] def _id_gen(start=1): """ Generate a unique ID for each instance of the Score class.
 The ID is in the format 'pyAMPACT-{start}'.
 This isn't meant to be used directly so see the example below for usage. :param start: An integer representing the starting value for the ID counter.
 Default is 1. :yield: A string representing the unique ID.
-See Also -------- :meth:`insertAudioAnalysis` :meth:`xmlIDs` Example -------- .. code-block:: python newID = next(idGen) """ while True: yield f'pyAMPACT-{start}' start += 1 idGen = _id_gen()
+See Also -------- :meth:`insertAudioAnalysis` :meth:`xmlIDs` Example -------- .. code-block:: python newID = next(idGen) """ while True: yield f'pyAMPACT-{start}' start += 1

 [docs] def indentMEI(elem, indentation='\t', _level=0): """ Indent an MEI (Music Encoding Initiative) XML element and its children.
 This function recursively indents an XML element and its children for pretty printing.
 The indentation level is increased for each level of depth in the XML tree.
 Parameters: elem (xml.etree.ElementTree.Element): The XML element to indent. indentation (str, optional): The indentation string to use.
 Default is a tab character.
 Use a ' ' (space) for maximally compact output. _level (int, optional): The initial indentation level.
 This parameter is used internally in recursive calls but should not be set by the user.
 Returns: None.
 The function modifies the XML element in place. """ i = f'\n{_level*indentation}' if len(elem): if not elem.text or not elem.text.strip(): elem.text = f'{i}{indentation}' if not elem.tail or not elem.tail.strip(): elem.tail = i for elem in elem: indentMEI(elem, indentation, _level+1) if not elem.tail or not elem.tail.strip(): elem.tail = i else: if _level and (not elem.tail or not elem.tail.strip()): elem.tail = i